xiyuanyang-code/ProbeCode/README.md

 > [!WARNING]
 > This repo is still in construction process

-> To be refactored
+> [!TIP]
+> Congratulations!
+The initial dev release are available!
+See [Usage](#release) for more detail.

 ## Introduction

 We aim to create a **Repo Coding Agent** specializing in understanding extremely long and complex code blocks (even those exceeding the context length of an LLM).
 This agent will effectively read the relevant specialized code sections, thereby enhancing the LLM's code comprehension and generation capabilities for the given problem.

+> [!TIP]
 > It is just a toy implementation...

->[!TIP]
->Update: This project uses `uv` to manage environments.
+> Update: This project uses `uv` to manage environments.

 ## Current Constructing

 Stage I: We want to let LLM accept the full content for all lines of code of the repository, which can better improve the comprehension of overall code for LLM. ✅

-> [!WARNING]
-> We will not use `camel.agent.ChatAgent` as the fundamental agent, for it is too heavy.
-> Thus the code needs to be refactored.

-We need to implement:

-- Show full context for large-language models.

-- Add history management for multi LLM response.

-- Finish the basic running pipeline for **Repo-Coding-Agent**.
+Stage II: Refactor the code & add basic code splitting tools. ✅

+Stage III: Integrating more MCP configs and MCP tools for code splitting

+- Optimize pyparser and inspector for MCP tools

+- build final coding agent pipeline

+- Add more MCP configs, including MCP prompt, resources and sampling.

 Maybe in the next stage:

--  Add LLM tool use & MCP & functional call integration
--  Optimize history management and code block splitting (for optimizing long-context management)

-Stage II: Refactor the code & add basic code splitting tools

-- History Management

-    - Implement an advanced feature to compress historical records.

-- Basic Chat Loop Enhancements

-    - Improve the console's appearance.
-    - Integrate the logger module.
-    - Add more colors and information.

-Maybe in the next stage:

-- Add MCP tools for refactoring again

 - Add frontend components (HTML & CSS & JavaScripts)

-## Todo List
+### Todo List

 - [x] Complete the most basic functional design. ✅
 - [x] Complete basic file matching, filtering and walking class and util functions. ✅